Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: Performance Metrics

 \section{Performance Metrics}

-The performance metrics described below are used to evaluate the DQC job schedulers.
+The performance metrics described in this section are used to evaluate the DQC job schedulers.
 Makespan indicates the total time consumed to execute an entire queue of DQC jobs, reflecting how efficiently all jobs are completed.
-QPU utilization and non-local gate density measure how effectively the system uses local quantum resources (data qubits) and quantum network resources (EPR pairs).
+QPU utilization and non-local gate rate measure how effectively the system uses local quantum resources (data qubits) and quantum network resources (EPR pairs).
 For overall system assessment, execution-latency performance and fairness metrics are also considered to evaluate both latency and fairness among jobs within the queue.